 DJ Jazzy Jeff - The Return of The Magnificent

-The Return of the Magnificent will be released May 2007.
+The Return of the Magnificent was released May 2007.

 DJ Jazzy Jeff - The Return Of The Magnificent